morphic-bio/process_features/README.md

 `assignBarcodes` is a fast, parallelized utility designed for targeted sequencing analysis in single-cell experiments.
 It efficiently assigns feature barcodes from FASTQ files to a known set of sequence barcodes, serving as a powerful, open-source alternative to proprietary tools.

 Key features include:
-- **Exhaustive Search:** Unlike other tools, `assignBarcodes` performs an exhaustive search, enabling it to identify feature barcodes in both ATAC-seq and RNA-seq data, significantly increasing coverage in targeted sequencing.
+- **Exhaustive Search:** Unlike other tools, `assignBarcodes` can perform an exhaustive search, enabling it to identify feature barcodes in both ATAC-seq and RNA-seq data, significantly increasing coverage in targeted sequencing.
 - **Advanced Error Correction:** Implements customizable error correction for sequence barcodes, handling substitutions and indels, inspired by methodologies used in tools like CellRanger.
 - **Fuzzy Matching:** Provides fuzzy matching capabilities for feature sequences to account for sequencing errors.
 - **UMI Deduplication:** Correctly handles UMI-based deduplication with strategies tailored for different sequencing assays (e.g., targeted vs. whole-transcriptome).
 It intelligently handles UMI sequencing errors by identifying and collapsing connected cliques of similar UMIs.